 Please review the licensing requirement and product approval sections listed below:

 - Submit a request for an application with a check for $100 (non-refundable processing fee) for each manufacturing location that is to be represented.
-Print the request for application .
-Please enter Beverage Vendor for type of application.
+To apply for this license, download the Beverage Vendor Request for Application form.
+Send only request and check at this time.

 - Each owner, partner, officer, or LLC member will be required to file out an affidavit.